1854books/VCRM/README.md

 [^9]: Radhakrishnan, Sarvepalli. *The Principal Upaniṣads.*
     HarperCollins Publishers, 2020.

-[^10]: "Transcendence" is a word one is reluctant to use freely, for it
+[^10]: “Transcendence“ is a word one is reluctant to use freely, for it
     has the tone, the imprint of the special, the holy.
-According to the dictionary, "to transcend" simply means "to rise above or go beyond a limit, exceed, excel"; also "to go beyond the universe and time."
-    "Transcendence" has placed itself in the domain of religion, where it is on holy ground and protected from casual usage.
+According to the dictionary, “to transcend“ simply means “to rise above or go beyond a limit, exceed, excel“; also “to go beyond the universe and time.“ “Transcendence“ has placed itself in the domain of religion, where it is on holy ground and protected from casual usage.
 That the word is used in all religions is unsurprising since it covers an area passing human knowledge, while expressing the hopes and expectations